jeremy-block/retro-relevance-study/public/retro-relevance/assets/tutorialText/editing_intro.md

 • **Clarify transitions**: Adjust the focus to make key transitions more obvious.

-• **Improve structure**: Organize the summary so it's easy to scan and understand.
+• **Improve structure**: Organize the summary, so it's easy to scan and understand.

 • **Take your time**: You have at least 10 minutes to make edits.
 Don't rush!